distributedgov/guide/docs/README.md

 # Welcome

-Welcome to the Guide to [Distributed Government](https://distributedgov.org), a community resource to helping public service teams build highly effective remote and telework environments.
+Welcome to the Guide to [Distributed Government](https://distributedgov.org), a community resource to help public service teams build highly effective remote and telework environments.

 ## Who it’s for